The overarching objectives of this Working Group (WG) are:

 - to address the interests of researchers, policy makers, funders, publishers, and providers of data sharing infrastructures.

-The group will address the development of such detailed guidelines on the deposit of different data sources in any common data hub or platform.
+The group thus far has developed detailed guidelines on the deposit of different data sources in any common data hub or platform.
 The guidelines aim at developing a system for data sharing in public health emergencies that supports scientific research and policy making, including an overarching framework, common tools and processes, and principles that can be embedded in research practice.
-The guidelines to be developed will address general aspects related to the principles the data should adhere to (FAIR and other principles), as well as specificities related to five thematic and two overarching areas (below).
+The guidelines address general aspects related to the principles the data should adhere to (FAIR and other principles), as well as specificities related to four thematic and four overarching areas (below).

-The COVID-19 WG, since April 1st, has created five releases of the recommendations and guidelines, with ongoing efforts to continue to add and review material:
+The COVID-19 WG, from April 1st through June 30th, 2020, created more than five releases of the recommendations and guidelines, leading to the final endorsed version, "RDA COVID-19 Recommendations and Guidelines for Data Sharing," with ongoing efforts to add and review materials:

-A set of Guideline documents, highlighting the primary data sharing resources in five areas each with different data types and two cross-cutting themes (legal and ethics, software).
-Other areas will be added, if required, as the effort proceeds.
+- The main guidelines document highlights the primary data sharing resources in four areas, each with different data types, and four cross-cutting themes (community participation, Indigenous population data, legal and ethics, software).
+Other areas may be added, in future iterations, as the effort proceeds.

-A set of Resource lists in each of these areas.
+A set of Resource lists in each of these areas, compiled in a publicly available Zotero collection.

 A Decision Tree tool to facilitate navigation to specific Resources.